From A Wiki of Ice and Fire

 - See also: Places in the North

 The northmen are nearly all descended from the First Men.
 They are known as a straight-forward, hardy, tough breed who hold the comforts of the south in disdain.
 Most of them still follow the old gods and their heart trees, and have little inclination for the new gods.
-There are a few houses who instead follow the Faith of the Seven, including House Manderly of White Harbor, who are of Andal origin, House Whitehill, and House Wells.
+There are a few houses who instead follow the Faith of the Seven, including House Manderly of White Harbor, House Whitehill, and House Wells.
 Most knights of the North live in the region's southern lands.

 The constant cold and the iron grip of winter set apart the northerners from the people of the kingdoms south of the Neck.
 Their whole life rests on the fact that winter is coming and they have to prepare themselves in order to survive it.
 The North's terrain and climate do not easily yield the necessities of daily life.
 In such an environment there is no place for hollow courtesies, courtly rituals, nor fancy culture and tourneys.
 The northmen have long memories.
 A lord who does not seek his rightful vengeance threatens to have his own men turn on him.